Boys in the Trees: Reception and packaging

 Janet Maslin, writing in Rolling Stone, stated "Boys in the Trees is Carly Simon's most serene accomplishment to date, but its moods vary dramatically enough to indicate that peace of mind comes at a high price."
 When praising the single "You Belong to Me", Maslin went on to write, "It's a number that could easily have been belted out or growled à la "You're So Vain", but this time Simon prefers to sound more like a cat who's been dining on canary.
 Somehow, she's a lot more compelling using a gently chiding tone than she is striking a come-hither-or-else pose."

 In a retrospective review for AllMusic, William Ruhlmann wrote that "what really made the album a winner was that Simon had had a couple of years to write some strong songs in her unflinching, reflective style, and she continued to explore the loves and mores of her age and class movingly."
 Cash Box said of the single "Tranquillo (Melt My Heart)" that a "funky arrangement of guitars, horns and strings follow a stepping beat" and praised Simon's "clean" vocal.
 "Boys in the Trees" is often played live by Tori Amos.
 "I used to listen to this song over and over, wishing I'd wrote it," Amos once said of the track.

 The photo featured on the front cover of the album was expertly airbrushed to paint a Danskin top on what was a topless photo of Simon.
-The album won the Grammy Award for Best Album Package, the Grammy went to Johnny Lee and Tony Lane.
+The album won the Grammy Award for Best Album Package, which was awarded to Johnny Lee and Tony Lane.